-There are two types of detention centres in Poland, both used for detaining asylum applicants and foreigners subject to return procedures, namely guarded centres and so-called rigorous detention centres.
+There are two types of detention centres in Poland, both used for detaining asylum applicants and third-country nationals subject to return procedures, namely guarded centres and so-called arrest for foreigners centres.

 All detention centres are for migration-related purposes and the Border Guard is in charge of their management.
-Asylum applicants are never placed in regular prisons with ordinary prisoners but are detained together with migrants in an irregular situation in a guarded centre or rigorous detention centre.
+Asylum applicants are never placed in regular prisons with ordinary prisoners but are detained together with third-country nationals in an irregular situation in a guarded centre or arrest for foreigners centres.
 There is no special facility where only asylum applicants are detained.

-The design and layout of some of the centres create the impression of a prison-like environment: thick walls, bars in the windows (Krosno, Białystok, Przemyśl)[1] and on the corridors.
-In addition, all centres are surrounded by high walls topped with barbed wire.[2]
+The design and layout of some of the centres create the impression of a prison-like environment: thick walls, bars in the windows (Krosno, Białystok, Przemyśl)[1] (taken off and replaced with special secure windows in 2025 in Lesznowola, Kętrzyn and Biała Podlaska)[2] and on the corridors.
+In addition, all centres are surrounded by high walls topped with barbed wire.[3]

 Guarded centres

-At the end of 2024 there were 5 guarded detention centres in Poland, which were destined to different demographics: Białystok, Przemyśl, Kętrzyn, Biała Podlaska and Krosno Odrzańskie (closed for renovation in September 2024) were for men.
-Women, married couples, unaccompanied children and families with children were placed in Lesznowola.
+At the end of 2025 there were 5 guarded detention centres in Poland.
+Białystok, Przemyśl, Kętrzyn, Biała Podlaska and Krosno Odrzańskie (closed for renovation in September 2024), and Lesznowola were for men.
+Women, married couples, unaccompanied children and families with children were placed in Lesznowola (new separate building from men which are also detained in the facility).

 Detention centres for foreigners are located in: